haticedagli/Application-environment-setup-challenge/README.md

 docker-compose up
 ```

-If you just want to run the application itself without running mySQL, you can use the command below.
+If you just want to run the application itself without running MySQL, you can use the command below.

 ```
 docker run